rkdarst/dynsnap/doc/Manual.rst

 on medium scales, and then similarity on the longest scale.
 The method is expected to detect the longest scale similarity.

+This method is supposed to be parameter free.
+Small changes in these options will not affect "true" intervals in well-formed data.
+However, if there are multiple timescales of similarity, these options can help to switch from one to another.

 In the below options, the "peak" means the similarity maximum value, as detected by the corresponding ``--peakfinder``.
 We always start searching at a small *dt*, and increase.
 At each time point,